-Grammar is a tedious subject, but one that is so important.
-Why not hand over some of the responsibility to an online classroom? where your students can engage in grammar and writing assignments and even take quizzes.
+Grammar is a tedious but important subject.
+Why not hand over some of the responsibility to an online classroom where your students can engage in grammar and writing assignments and even take quizzes?

 You can rest assured knowing they are learning grammar rules correctly.
 They might be more motivated when they have to turn in assignments to someone other than their parent.